-Pharmacy assistants work either in a community or retail pharmacy or in a hospital or clinical pharmacy.
+Pharmacy support workers work either in a community or retail pharmacy or in a hospital or clinical pharmacy.

 Community or Retail

 dealing with enquiries from customers, face to face and on the phone

 giving basic health advice to customers and selling over the counter medicines

 checking stocks and ordering supplies